-By the Way:

-You do not need to press (RETURN) after selecting a function from the DOS Command Menu.

-Press RETURN to exit the menu and return to the editing display.
+By the Way: You do not need to press (RETURN) after selecting a function from the DOS Command Menu.
+Press (RETURN) to exit the menu and return to the editing display.
 After you have selected the appropriate letter for the function you want, follow the instructions given in the prompt.
 When you enter information you must press (RETURN) to tell Apple Writer to execute the command.
 The DOS Command Menu reappears on the screen after each [O] command is executed.
 Each command is discussed separately in the sections that follow.

-Cataloging a Disk

-The catalog command gives you a listing of all the files on a disk.
+Cataloging a Disk The catalog command gives you a listing of all the files on a disk.
+What you do...
+What you get Press [O] The DOS Command Menu is displayed.

-Press [O]

-The DOS Command Menu is

 [O] A shows you a list of the files you have on a disk.

-Type A to select Catalog

-This prompt is displayed:

-Enter Slot, Drive (Example S6, D1):

-Type the slot and/or disk drive number, if necessary, and press (RETURN)

-The catalog listing is displayed.

-You can just press RETURN if you want a catalog of the disk in the drive you last used (your default drive).
+Type A to select Catalog This prompt is displayed: on a disk.
+Enter Slot,Drive (Example S6,D1): Type the slot and/or disk drive number, if necessary, and press (RETURN) The catalog listing is displayed.
+You can just press (RETURN) if you want a catalog of the disk in the drive you last used (your default drive).
 Note: If a catalog listing is more than one screen long, you must press the SPACE bar to continue the listing.

-Helpful Hint: Typing a $\widehat{}$ in response to the prompt will put a copy of the catalog into memory.
+Helpful Hint: Typing a i in response to the prompt will put a copy of the catalog into memory.
 This will allow you to print a list of the files on the disk.